-However, the TSA state that if the hairspray is in an aerosol container, the “release devices (button/nozzle) must be protected by caps or other suitable means to prevent accidental release.”
+However, the TSA and FAA state that if the hairspray is in an aerosol container, the “release devices (button/nozzle) must be protected by caps or other suitable means to prevent accidental release.”

 This is because the air pressure changes where your baggage is stored can cause aerosols and pump sprays to release in flight

 You can bring hairspray on a plane in your carry on bags, just as long as the container is less than or equal to 3.4 oz/100 ml.